ggornes/FlightDelayDapp/README.md

 # Flight Delay dApp
-Descentralized application to interact with a flight delay smart insurance contract on the Ethereum network.
+Decentralized application to interact with a flight delay smart insurance contract on the Ethereum network.

 ### Prerequisites
 - NodeJS